antoshk/EE_web_site/README.md

 # Course project

 ### Overview
-Web application with functionality of e-shop.
-Created while studying at <a href="https://www.it-academy.by/">Education Center of High Technologies Park</a> on <a href="https://www.it-academy.by/course/java-developer/jd2-tekhnologii-razrabotki-enterprise-resheniy-na-java/">"Technologies for developing enterprise solutions on JAVA"</a> course.
+Web application with functionality of online shop.
+Created while studying at <a href="https://www.it-academy.by/">Education Center of High-Tech Park</a> on <a href="https://www.it-academy.by/course/java-developer/jd2-tekhnologii-razrabotki-enterprise-resheniy-na-java/">"Technologies for developing enterprise solutions on JAVA"</a> course.

 Application was made mostly using Hibernate, Spring MVC and Spring Security.
 Additionally it uses Apache Tiles, fields validation, AJAX queries and even some localization